Optimal prediction for radiative transfer: A new perspective on moment closure: Introduction

-A more potent strategy would be to have an identity for the evolution of the first $N$ moments, and then deriving closures by approximating this identity.
-In this paper, we take this approach.
-We show that the method of optimal prediction \cite{ChorinKastKupferman1998_1,ChorinHaldKupferman2000,ChorinHaldKupferman2002, Chorin2003,ChorinHald2006} can be applied to the equations of radiative transfer and yields closed systems of finitely many moments.
-Optimal prediction, outlined in Sect.~\ref{sec:optimal_predition}, approximates the mean solution of a large system by a smaller system, by averaging the equations with respect to an underlying probability measure.
-It can be understood as removing undesired modes, but in an averaged fashion, instead of merely neglecting them.
+In this paper, we propose an alternative strategy: first, an identity for the evolution of the lowest $N$ moments is formulated, and then closures are derived by approximating this identity.
+Specifically, we show that the method of optimal prediction \cite{ChorinKastKupferman1998_1, ChorinHaldKupferman2000, ChorinHaldKupferman2002, Chorin2003, ChorinHald2006} can be applied to the equation of radiative transfer and yields closed systems of finitely many moments.
+The idea of optimal prediction, briefly outlined in Sect.~\ref{sec:conditional_expectations}, is to consider the mean solution of a large system, and approximate it by a smaller system that is derived by averaging the equations with respect to an underlying probability measure.
+The approach can be understood as a way to remove undesired modes, but in an averaged fashion, instead of merely neglecting them.
+We show that with this formalism, existing linear closures can be re-derived, such as $P_N$, diffusion, and diffusion correction closures.